 Unfortunately, surgery is often required to remove these stones as they are too large to be passed through the urinal tract.
 If in any doubt it is always best to seek advice from your local veterinary surgeon as to the best cause of action for your Guinea pig.

-UTI Urinary tract Infections in Skinny Pigs
+UTI Urinary tract Infections

 Unfortunately, Guinea pigs are also prone to developing UTIs or urinary tract infections.
 Which we’ll learn about more here.

 The main causes are again too much calcium in their dirt, or as they are fairly short little creatures, their genitals coming in contact with harmful bacteria from their hutch floor.